Makeshift/dotfiles/Readme.md

 # diff local repo -> homedir
 chezmoi diff
 ```

 ## Notes

 * Use `command -v` instead of `which` ([Why?](https://stackoverflow.com/a/677212))

+## TODO

+* Get a full list of dependencies
+* Make wrapper scripts for all the scripts we can get from elsewhere and make them download/install when called

 ## Dependencies